 However, the statistics of last year’s bankruptcy filing show a huge spurt of 123% compared to 2018.
 The bottom line should be to study well before investing and be always cautious of what is happening in the company you have invested your money in as the bankruptcy procedures can be sometimes painful or it may turn out to be a game-changer.

-That concludes this post, we hope you now have a better understanding of what will happen to your shares when a firm declares bankruptcy.
+That concludes this post, we hope you now have a better understanding of What will Happen to Your Shares if a Company Goes Bankrupt.
 Best of luck with your investments!